Portfolio-Solver-Platform/gateway/README.md

 Run `bootstrap.sh`.
 This installs some required Kubernetes Custom Resource Definitions (CRDs).

-Additionally, you need to launch the gateway using `skaffold dev`.
+Additionally, you need to launch the gateway using `skaffold dev` and run `minikube tunnel`.
 Then, insert the following in your `/etc/hosts` file:
 ```
 <IP> local harbor.local keycloak.local grafana.local prometheus.local
 ```